I-49 Lafayette Connector Project History

 Later that month, the Lafayette City-Parish Council, in its capacity as the Lafayette MPO, adopted Resolution No. 014-2001 to approve and identify the Locally Preferred Alternative Alignment as Alternative RR-4 with Sub-alternative F (MPO Subalternative), predicated on Jefferson and Simcoe Streets remaining open and continuous, and with Sub-alternative H north of Willow Street.
 The Resolution also recommended a Joint Cooperative Agreement between LCG, DOTD, and FHWA to coordinate and implement the concepts identified in the Blue Book as a basis for the concepts to be included in the final implementation plan in addition to the Corridor Preservation and Management Plan created by Ordinance No. 043-2001.

-This plan constitutes an agreement between the DOTD and Lafayette Consolidated Government, and was developed at the request of the FHWA in connection with work done as part of the Environmental Impact Statement process.
-The Corridor Preservation Plan describes three planning areas (detailed in the “Blue Book”):
+This plan constitutes an agreement between the DOTD and LCG, and was developed at the request of the FHWA in connection with work done as part of the EIS process.
+The Corridor Preservation Plan describes three planning areas: